 “The nursing staff was so incredible, I’ve gone back to visit just to brag about them,” he says.

 Steve’s wife, who’s a nurse, was reassured throughout the surgery with frequent updates from a nurse on the OR team.
 “Her being a nurse can be good because she knows everything, and a curse because she knows everything,” says Steve.
 He was grateful that his wife received the care and attention she needed.

 During his eight-week recovery before returning to work, Steve continued being cared for by the Sanger team and Dr. Watts, who regularly called him at home to check on his progress.

 Getting Back on Track

 “I’m feeling much better,” Steve says.
 “Before the surgery, I had a hard time catching my breath, but I’m getting my stamina back.”

 Having recently started a cardiac rehabilitation program, which includes classes on health and wellness, Steve feels more informed and empowered to take proper care of himself.
 He describes his adoption of a healthier lifestyle as a process.

 “You do what you have to do; you eat better, drink more water and exercise, and the process runs its course.”
 It seems to be working.
 Steve has lost 35 pounds since the beginning of the year.

-Steve credits his family, Dr. Watts and the CMC-Pineville staff with helping him through surgery, recovery and his transition to better health.
+Steve credits his family, Dr. Watts and the Carolinas HealthCare System Pineville staff with helping him through surgery, recovery and his transition to better health.
 But he also makes a special point to credit his faith.